io12/lambda-cove/content/posts/quoftc-idioms.md

 Includers of `foo.h` can't access the fields of `struct foo`.
 They will only be able to interact with it through the public "method" `foo_get_val()`.

-In a class-based language, this would be the equivalent of all members being declared private.
+In a class-based language, this would be the equivalent of all fields being declared private.
 Here is an example of how this might look in Java.

 ```java
 class Foo {